Perfect Roasted Potatoes Every time!

 Instructions

-• Cut your potatoes in quarters or halves (depending on the size), or if using Yukon Golds cut into sixths.
+• Preparation: Set oven to 425 degrees F on convection.
+See notes if you don't have convection.
+Cut your potatoes in quarters or halves (depending on the size), or if using Yukon Golds cut into sixths.

-• Place the potatoes in a medium to large pot and cover with water, salt with a generous palm full of kosher salt.
-Set timer right now for 15 minutes.
-Place pot on stove and bring to a boil, then down to a simmer.
-Continue cooking at a simmer until your 15 minute timer goes off.
-Check at 13 minutes if you are nervous.
+• Par Boil: Place the potatoes in a medium to large pot and cover with water and a generous palm full of kosher salt.
+Set the timer for 15 minutes.
+Place pot on the stove and bring to a boil, then down to a simmer.
+Continue cooking at a simmer until your 15-minute timer goes off.
+Check at 13 minutes if you are nervous about over cooking.

 Notes

 If you do not have a convection oven, that is fine.
-Roast at the same temperature and stir the potatoes every 10 minutes to expose them to the heat.
-It may take 50 minutes total.
+Roast at 450 degrees F and stir the potatoes every 10 minutes to expose them to the heat.
+It may take 50 minutes in total.

 Nutrition